Parakeet: Belgian population

+As of 2025 there is an estimated 10,000 to 28,000 parakeets living throughout the Netherlands including upwards of 3000 in Amsterdam.
+They were first noticed in 2026 and live in urban parks like Westerpark in Amsterdam where a notable colony is host.
+Throughout the country Alexandrine Parakeets are present in particular the Vondelpark where a colony of over 1000 has been hosted.
+Along with this Lesser vasa parrot have also been seen in Apeldoorn and Goeree.

 Spain's parakeet control measures

 According to a 2018 report, Spanish authorities drew up plans to curb the ever-growing population of parakeets, which reached 30,000 in locations such as Malaga.

 United Kingdom

 In December 2019, Steven Le Comber, of Queen Mary University in London, UK, published an analysis in the Journal of Zoology based on geographic profiling methods.
 It concluded that the thriving rose-ringed parakeet population in the United Kingdom had grown from numerous small-scale accidental and intentional pet releases.
 Previous theories had included a pair released by Jimi Hendrix on Carnaby Street and an arrival in 1951 when Humphrey Bogart and Katharine Hepburn visited London with various animals to film The African Queen, set in the equatorial swamps of east Africa.